GOP leaders now backing Moore, despite allegations | New Country 923

 A Moore victory would set up a potential clash with fellow Republicans in Congress, some of whom have resoundingly called on him to quit the race.
 While some have softened their rhetoric recently, others have said they still will try to expel him if he is elected.

+The official spoke on condition of anonymity because the official was not authorized to discuss the transfers by name.

-Trump’s former chief strategist Steve Bannon, Breitbart’s executive chairman, is scheduled to attend a rally with Moore Tuesday evening.
+Trump’s former chief strategist Steve Bannon, Breitbart’s executive chairman, attended a rally with Moore Tuesday evening.

 Buoyed by the taste of his own success in Congress as the Republican tax bill inches closer to passage, Trump telephoned Moore on Monday to offer encouragement as well as support and also argued in a pair of tweets that Moore’s vote was badly needed to push the president’s policies forward.